amac81/Java_study/README.md

 # Java_study
-Repository for Java exercises and small projects
+My Repository for Java exercises and small projects